EhLeOod/weather-app-github/README.md

 # weather-app-github
-Weather app; part of FreeCodeCampCurriculum
+Weather app, default is Fahrenheit; click temperature to change to Celsius; part of FreeCodeCampCurriculum